 Summary

-"The Encantadas or Enchanted Isles" are a series of "sketches," or short prose works, about the Galapagos Islands.
+"The Encantadas, or Enchanted Isles" are a series of "sketches," or short prose works, about the Galapagos Islands.
 They are primarily written from Melville's own experience sailing around the islands; however, it should not be supposed that the narrator is supposed to be Melville himself.
 In fact, Melville originally published "The Encantadas" under a pseudonym.

-Before each sketch is a few lines of poetry, most of them from Edmund Spenser's poem The Faerie Queen.
+Before each sketch is a few lines of poetry, most of them from Edmund Spenser's epic poem The Faerie Queen.

-The first sketch gives the reader an introduction to the "enchanted islands" of the Galapagos.
+The first sketch gives the reader an introduction to the "enchanted islands" of the Galápagos.
 The narrator notes that they are primarily the creation of volcanic ash, built up over thousands of years in the ocean.
 This volcanic origin is why all the islands are covered with "clinkers"—small, black volcanic rocks.
 They are very isolated, due to their position far out in the ocean.
 There are a few dozen different islands.
 They run along the equator, and so they have a tropical climate, and no seasons.
 With a few exceptions, the islands are uninhabitable, owing to a lack of water, food and shelter.
 The only animals are primarily reptilian: snakes, lizards and tortoises, with a few million giant spiders thrown in for good measure.
 Most plants are tangled and prickly.
 The area is difficult for sailors to visit, due to the strange sea currents created by the island chain.
-The narrator ends the description by noting that he is sometimes affected by an optical illusion, in which he seems to see a tortoise crawling toward him with the word "Memento…" in flaming letters on its back.
+The narrator ends the description by noting that he is sometimes affected by an optical illusion, in which he seems to see a tortoise crawling toward him with the word "Memento..." in flaming letters on its back.

 The second sketch describes an encounter between the narrator and a tortoise.
 The ship's crew brings three tortoises aboard, and the narrator examines them closely.
 He is fascinated by how ancient they seem to be, judging from the old cracks and scars on their shells.
 He also notes their stubbornness, as they attempt to push over or through any object they encounter when walking: "Their crowning curse is their dredging impulse to straightforwardness in a belittered world."
 The next night, however, the tortoises are served for dinner, and their shells are hollowed out and made into giant soup-bowls.